Time-evolving matrix product operators for off-diagonal system-bath coupling: Method

+where the time dependencies in $\Adop(\tau)$ and $\Aop(\tau)$ are only to stress that they act at time $\tau$, and $\Topc$ denotes the contour-ordering operator that orders operators according to their position on the contour $\mathcal{C}$.
+Formally, the operator-valued IF may be interpreted as acting on a ``history Hilbert space''~\cite{gribben2022-exact} in which each point on the contour carries its own copy of the system Hilbert space, so operators at different contour times commute.
+In this picture, the contour-ordering operator $\Topc$ is redundant and can be omitted.
+The only ambiguity happens at the point $\tau=\tau'$, which is not an issue in the continuous limit as its measure is zero, but could matter for finite discretization of the IF and is resolved in Appendix.~\ref{app:quapi}. $\Delta(\tau, \tau')$ is the hybridization function that can be calculated as

-with $J(\omega) = \sum_k V_k^2\delta(\omega-\omega_k)$ the bath spectral function (BSF), and $D_{\omega}(\tau, \tau')=-\im\expval{T_{\mathcal{C}}\bop_{\omega}(\tau)\bdop_{\omega}(\tau')}_B$ the free bath contour-ordered Green’s function.
+with $J(\omega) = \sum_k \abs{V_k}^2\delta(\omega-\omega_k)$ the bath spectral function (BSF), and $D_{\omega}(\tau, \tau')=-\im\expval{T_{\mathcal{C}}\bop_{\omega}(\tau)\bdop_{\omega}(\tau')}_B$ the free bath contour-ordered Green’s function.
 The second term in the square bracket of Eq.(\ref{eq:Zimp}) denotes the contributions of $\Himp$ and $\rhoimp$, which can be explicitly written as

 where we have used the time dependence in $\Himp(\tau)$ again to stress that it acts at time $\tau$.
+The $\Topc$ in Eq.(\ref{eq:gK}) is also redundant in the history Hilbert space picture, as noted above.

 When discretized on the time axis, $\gI[\boldAdop,\boldAop]$ would naturally correspond to the part within the dashed box in Fig.~\ref{fig:qiptn}(a), $\gK[\Himp]$ corresponds to the bare system propagators as indicated by the red squares in Fig.~\ref{fig:qiptn}(a), which are the reasons why the modified trace $\Trpt$ of PT is used in Eq.(\ref{eq:Zimp}).

 Eq.(\ref{eq:IF}) is exact in the continuous-time limit.
 Therefore by using it as the starting point of a numerical algorithm, the bath discretization error as well as the local bosonic Hilbert space truncation error could be completely eliminated.
-In the next we will show the algorithm we use to construct the IF in Eq.(\ref{eq:IF}) as an MPO, which corresponds to the MPO in Fig.~\ref{fig:qiptn}(b), and this MPO will be referred to as the MPO-IF afterwards.
+Next we will show the algorithm we use to construct the IF in Eq.(\ref{eq:IF}) as an MPO, which corresponds to the MPO in Fig.~\ref{fig:qiptn}(b), and this MPO will be referred to as the MPO-IF afterwards.

+To this end, we discuss the possible generalization of Eq.(\ref{eq:IF}) to the case of an arbitrary number of system operators coupled to the same bath, as considered in Ref.~\cite{Link2026}.
+The present work has derived the IF for a conjugate pair $\Adop$ and $\Aop$ coupled to a Gaussian bosonic bath, and has demonstrated the multi-bath construction where the system couples to several independent baths each via its own conjugate pair, with the full IF obtained by multiplying the individual MPO-IFs.
+The situation of an arbitrary number $L$ of Hermitian system operators coupled to the same bath is more general than the conjugate-pair case and remains a proposed extension.
+The Hamiltonian is